adamskrodzki/claude-dev-example-use/project_spec.md

   - **`planning.md`**: Outlines the sprint goal and planned tasks.
   - **`tasks.md`**: Describes each task, including acceptance criteria, status, and task results.
   - **`sprint_summary.md`**: Summarizes the achievements and challenges of the sprint.

-### Git Workflow

-- For each task, a new branch should be created, named appropriately to reflect the task being worked on (e.g., `feature/game-mechanics` or `bugfix/login-issue`).
-- Once the task is completed, thoroughly tested, and meets the acceptance criteria, the branch should be merged into the main branch&#x20;
-- Code reviews should be conducted on each PR to maintain high code quality and ensure adherence to project standards.
-- The main branch should always contain production-ready code, and no incomplete features should be merged until they are fully tested and reviewed.

-### Sprint Structure

-Each sprint consists of the following stages:

-1. **Planning**

-   - At the beginning of each sprint, a planning session is conducted to define the sprint goal, based on previous sprints' deliverables and the overall project specification.
-   - A list of tasks is created, each with a detailed description.
-Tasks are derived from the sprint goal and are broken down to ensure that they are manageable and testable.
-   - **Documentation**: The planning session results are recorded in `planning.md`, which includes the sprint goal and a task list.
-The `tasks.md` file is also created during the planning stage, detailing each task's requirements, acceptance criteria, and expectations.

-2. **Development**

-   - Each task is developed separately using a Test-Driven Development (TDD) approach.
-This ensures robust and thoroughly tested code for each functionality.
-   - Each task has well-defined acceptance criteria and associated tests to verify its completion.
-   - **Documentation**: During development, the `tasks.md` file is updated with the results of each task, including progress status and any adjustments made during the process.

-3. **Sprint Summary**

-   - At the end of each sprint, a `sprint_summary.md` is created.
-This summary includes the completed tasks, any blockers or challenges encountered, and an evaluation of the sprint.
-   - The sprint summary also highlights key achievements and sets recommendations for the subsequent sprint.

-### Repository Structure for Sprint Documentation

-- All sprint-related documents are stored in the main repository under the `sprints` folder.
-- Each sprint has its own subfolder containing three files:
-  - **`planning.md`**: Outlines the sprint goal and planned tasks.
-  - **`tasks.md`**: Describes each task, including acceptance criteria, status, and task results.
-  - **`sprint_summary.md`**: Summarizes the achievements and challenges of the sprint.

-### Sprint Structure

-Each sprint consists of the following stages:

-1. **Planning**

-   - At the beginning of each sprint, a planning session is conducted to define the sprint goal, based on previous sprints' deliverables and the overall project specification.
-   - A list of tasks is created, each with a detailed description.
-Tasks are derived from the sprint goal and are broken down to ensure that they are manageable and testable.
-   - **Documentation**: The planning session results are recorded in `planning.md`, which includes the sprint goal and a task list.
-The `tasks.md` file is also created during the planning stage, detailing each task's requirements, acceptance criteria, and expectations.

-2. **Development**

-   - Each task is developed separately using a Test-Driven Development (TDD) approach.
-This ensures robust and thoroughly tested code for each functionality.
-   - Each task has well-defined acceptance criteria and associated tests to verify its completion.
-   - **Documentation**: During development, the `tasks.md` file is updated with the results of each task, including progress status and any adjustments made during the process.

-3. **Sprint Summary**

-   - At the end of each sprint, a `sprint_summary.md` is created.
-This summary includes the completed tasks, any blockers or challenges encountered, and an evaluation of the sprint.
-   - The sprint summary also highlights key achievements and sets recommendations for the subsequent sprint.

 ### Repository Structure for Sprint Documentation